 Fritz’s Railroad Restaurant

-We started our full-day tour of places to eat in Kansas City, Kansas, the next morning at a local legend: the original Fritz’s Railroad Restaurant.
+We started our full-day tour of places to eat in Kansas City, Kansas, the next morning.
+First we stopped at a local legend: the original Fritz’s Railroad Restaurant.
 Fritz and Virginia Kropf started this 1950’s style drive-in restaurant in 1954 and it still takes you back to that time.
 Famous for its made-to-order grilled burgers with onions and toasted buns, Fritz’s also serves a delicious traditional American breakfast.
 And the best part?
-You order from a hand held phone receiver and your meal is delivered in a basket by an electric train.
+You order from a hand held phone receiver.
+Then your meal is delivered in a basket by an electric train.
 (We’re pictured below with the other food and travel bloggers on our tour.)

 Foodie tip: For breakfast, get the Mek sandwich: sausage, egg, cheese, and a crispy hash browns served on white toast.